-The sun crept lower on the horizon, and the embrace of the oak tree grew less comforting and more depressing as the surrounding illumination receded.
+It had been a few hours since Aunt Petunia had thrown him out of the house for 'ruining her precious Diddlydum's day', and the sun was creeping ever lower on the horizon.
+The embrace of the oak tree grew less comforting and more depressing as the surrounding illumination receded.
 Harry, seeing that the park was now deserted, cautiously ventured out of his secret base and stepped toward the swings.
 One of them was vandalised and completely unusable, the seat hanging at an awkward angle inches under the top bar, but the others were reasonably functional.

 Harry winced as his too-large trainers crunched loudly on the wood chips.
-He didn't like the way the sound shattered the evening silence and seemed so much bigger than it actually was.
-He took another step, and there was an awful cracking sound like breaking glass.
+The sound shattered the evening silence and seemed so much bigger than it actually was.
+He took another step, and there was a sharp crack, like breaking glass.
 He looked down wildly to see what he had stepped on, except he could not find anything different.
 When he looked up again, he gave a yell and scrambled back quickly as he was met with the sight of the Grim Reaper.

 Breathing in and out harshly, Harry regained his wits and noticed that the Grim Reaper was actually a man in a thick black cloak, and the hand that was poking out from under the rim was thin and pale but not exactly skeletal.
-He concluded, a little ashamed of his earlier reaction, that this was not the Grim Reaper, but just one of those "strange freaks" who sometimes bowed to him on the street and who Uncle Vernon loudly disapproved of.
+He concluded, a little ashamed of his earlier reaction, that this was not the Grim Reaper, but just one of those 'strange freaks' who sometimes bowed to him on the street and whom Uncle Vernon loudly disapproved of.

 Then the Not Grim Reaper reached out and grabbed his arm.
 Harry was so surprised that he just stood there and let it happen, except his arm apparently did not agree with that, because there was a flash of golden light and the cloaked man recoiled sharply like he had been burned, his hand disappearing into the folds of his cloak

-"Er, excuse me," Harry tried saying, except his throat had clenched up some from the excitement and it came out a little more high-pitched than he would have preferred.
+"Excuse me," Harry tried saying, but his throat had clenched up some from the excitement and it came out a little more high-pitched than he would have preferred.

 "Schlammblut!" the cloaked man hissed out in a surprisingly normal voice, except that the word he had said was complete nonsense.
 Harry got the idea that it was unflattering, however, just from the tone of voice.

 "Excuse me?"
 Harry said again, this time managing to keep his voice steady.
-He felt his courage coming back to him every second that the man just stood there.
-He did wish that he could see the face under the hood, but that was kind of silly because he doubted he would recognise the person anyway.
+He felt his courage coming back to him every second that the man just stood there, though he wished that he could see the face under the hood.
+It was silly, because he doubted he would recognise the person anyway.
 The adult men Harry knew consisted of Uncle Vernon and the school headmaster.
 Obviously, this person could not possibly be Uncle Vernon, and the thought of the uptight, moustached headmaster wearing such a freaky cloak was just too laughable.

 The man seemed surprised, though, and said, "Oh, my apologies.
 Why are you in this type of place, then?
 Where are your parents?"

 Now that he spoke a longer sentence, Harry could hear a strange accent to the slow words.
-For one, the man seemed to have trouble pronouncing the letter "w," which he found strange because it was a very essential sort of letter.
-Harry supposed that this was the type of "no-good foreigner" Uncle Vernon was always complaining about.
+For one, the man seemed to have trouble pronouncing the letter 'w,' which was odd, because it was a very essential sort of letter.
+Harry supposed that this was the type of 'no-good foreigner' Uncle Vernon was always complaining about.
 And of course the man was also wearing a freaky cloak, which made it even worse.
-Harry decided that anyone Uncle Vernon would definitely hate couldn't be that bad, and decided to answer the questions.
+Harry decided that anyone Uncle Vernon would definitely hate couldn't be that bad, and so figured he could answer his questions.

 "They're dead.
 I live here, with my aunt and uncle," he explained.

 "They are our kind, and they live here?" the man demanded, sounding very incredulous.
-Harry looked the man up and down again, and wondered what he meant by "our kind."
-He decided that, since both the man and himself were favourite sorts of things for Uncle Vernon to complain about, it must be that there was a fundamental difference involved.
+Harry looked the man up and down again, and wondered what he meant by 'our kind.'
+Finally he concluded that since both the man and himself were favourite sorts of things for Uncle Vernon to complain about, it must be that there was a fundamental difference involved.